China has plenty to offer ambitious graduates seeking new cultural experiences. Find out what it's like to live and work in this Asian country

 For more information on the recognition of qualifications see ENIC-NARIC.

 China has a five-day working week, typically Monday to Friday.
-Average working hours per week stand at 40, amounting to eight or nine hours per day.
-However, working overtime is usually expected with many local companies failing to compensate for this.
+According to Chinese labour law employees must not work more than 40 hours a week (eight hours a day) although in reality overtime is common and many local companies rarely compensate for this.

-Holiday entitlement is relatively low and usually depends on the length of employment.
-Workers are entitled to either five, ten or 15 days paid holiday depending on duration of employment with an additional 11 paid public holidays.
+Holiday entitlement in the country is relatively low and usually depends on the length of employment.
+Workers are entitled to either five, ten or 15 days paid holiday with an additional 11 paid public holidays.
 Before taking up a position make sure that your holiday entitlement is clearly stated in your contract.